Insurance Frequently Asked QuestionsApr 19, 2020

 Probably not.
 There is medical underwriting involved, and part of that underwriting will be cognitive tests.
 For example, you may be asked to come up with a list of 10 items.
 A little later on the examiner may ask you to recall those 10 or use some of them in a sentence.
 In ways like this cognitive impairment is discerned.

-Yes, of course.
-Glenn is more limited on Saturdays, due to his CFP® teaching schedule.
+Yes - some Saturdays.
 You are most welcome to see our calendar and book an appointment here.

 BTW, our email system encrypts both incoming and outgoing emails.
 This is for client data protection and confidentiality purposes.